Academic Advising

 • Interpret and explain institutional policies, procedures and requirements.

-• Refer their advisees to those resources that can enhance or supplement their academic or personal experience.
+• Guide and refer their advisees to campus resources and services that can enhance or supplement their academic or personal experience

 • Cultivate expertise on shared technological resources that are part of their advisees' academic journeys.